brnakin/Purge/README.md

 ## Description

-Purge is an anti-forensic tool.
+Purge is an anti-forensic tool for Linux.
 Attackers use this tool to cover up their tracks.
 The system's log files will be modified using anti-forensic techniques.

 ## The usage